Toxic positivity is when people force themselves to be happy at all costs

 The importance of taking care of your mental health

 Toxic positivity is in fact denial that avoids taking suffering into account and therefore not treating it.
 However, our mental health is not to be taken lightly; if we ignore it, it will not get better.
 It is the same with the distress of others.
 Always reacting positively to other people's problems unfortunately encourages them to stop talking about them.
 Except that it is by feeling listened to and supported by others that one can heal oneself.
 In fact, hiding your feelings behind a fake smile can lead to more stress, torrents of uncontrollable emotions and sometimes even depression.
 Hence, the importance of accepting a certain negativity for oneself, but also for others.
 Sometimes, instead of telling a friend not to worry and that everything will be fine, you should just tell her that yes, what she's going through right now sucks.

 Avoiding our problems by immersing ourselves in an unfailingly positive and therefore toxic attitude is not the solution, but locking ourselves into pessimism is not better.
 Toxicity must be transformed into something healthier.

-The first step in overcoming toxic positivity is to recognize that there is a complex set of emotions that coexist within each of us.
+The first step in overcoming this state of mind is to recognize that there is a complex set of emotions that coexist within each of us.
 The basis for getting well without getting lost in the positive is to be able to externalize things.
 We must learn how to celebrate our victories, however small, and to talk about our failures too.
 Do you find it difficult to confide in your loved ones or a psychologist?
 Then write.
 Write down in a notebook what's getting you down.
-That way you will let go of negative thoughts and they will cease to dwell and linger in you.
+That way, you will let go of negative thoughts, and they will cease to dwell and linger in you.

 Editor's note – Address social media